Manuscript and Print Cultures

 Prof Teresa Grant is Professor of Renaissance Theatre and Director of the Centre for the Study of the Renaissance.
 She teaches on the degree programmes in English and History, English and English and Theatre and on the MA in English and Drama (of which she is the convenor).
 She is General Editor (with Eugene Giddens and Barbara Ravelhofer) of the Oxford University Press 15 volume The Complete Works of James Shirley.

-Dr Jen BakerLink opens in a new window (ECLS) researches nineteenth-century Anglophone death cultures and the Gothic - particularly relating to the child - and more broadly on the novel form, the short form, gothic illustration and gothic publishing, paratexts and epitexts, and more contemporary considerations of "the book" such as Gothic pop-up and other movable ephemera.
+Dr Jen Baker (ECLS) researches nineteenth-century Anglophone death cultures and the Gothic - particularly relating to the child - and more broadly on the novel form, the short form, gothic illustration and gothic publishing, paratexts and epitexts, and more contemporary considerations of "the book" such as Gothic pop-up and other movable ephemera.

 Dr Sarah Wood is Associate Professor in Middle English in the Department of English and Comparative Literary Studies.
 She has published extensively on the manuscripts and textual tradition of Piers Plowman.

-Professor Ingrid De Smet Link opens in a new window(SMLC) regularly works with manuscripts and rare books in her research on the intellectual culture of early modern France, the Low Countries, and Italy; She has taught postgraduate classes on working with manuscripts and rare books, and early modern print culture; and supervise PhD students working with manuscripts and print.
+Professor Ingrid De Smet (SMLC) regularly works with manuscripts and rare books in her research on the intellectual culture of early modern France, the Low Countries, and Italy; She has taught postgraduate classes on working with manuscripts and rare books, and early modern print culture; and supervise PhD students working with manuscripts and print.
 Among my current (co-)supervisees in this area is work on Sergei (Zotov) (alchemical manuscripts) and Karin (Sprang) (alba amicorum).

-Dr John West (ECLS) My research interests include seventeenth-century literature, especially of the Civil Wars and Restoration; early modern literature and politics; and early modern literature and religion.
+Dr John West (ECLS): My research interests include seventeenth-century literature, especially of the Civil Wars and Restoration; early modern literature and politics; and early modern literature and religion.
 My first book was about enthusiasm in the works of the Restoration poet, dramatist and literary critic John Dryden.
 I am continuing my work on Dryden with an essay about his role as Poet Laureate.

 Prof. Ralph Hanna is Professor Emeritus of Palaeography at the University of Oxford.
-His books include Introducing Medieval Book History: Manuscripts, their Producers and their Readers (Liverpool, 2013) and Looking at Medieval Books: Learning to See (Liverpool, 2023)
+His books include Introducing Medieval Book History: Manuscripts, their Producers and their Readers (Liverpool, 2013) and Looking at Medieval Books: Learning to See (Liverpool, 2023).

-Dr David Coates Link opens in a new window(TPS) is a cultural historian working on British theatre, amateur theatre, performance and entertainment histories of the long nineteenth century.
+Dr David Coates (TPS) is a cultural historian working on British theatre, amateur theatre, performance and entertainment histories of the long nineteenth century.
 He is interested in the material traces of theatre from the period, including playbills, published plays, acting editions, newspapers, illustrated news, theatre guidebooks and scrapbooks.

-Dr Anna LanfranchiLink opens in a new window (SMLC) is a teaching fellow in Translation and transcultural studies and Italian.
+Dr Anna Lanfranchi (SMLC) is a teaching fellow in Translation and transcultural studies and Italian.
 Her research focuses on transnational publishing history, history of copyright and literary agents, book programmes and cultural diplomacy.

-Dr Nancy Haijing Jiang (ECLS)
+Dr Nancy Haijing Jiang (CSR)

-Prof. Brenda HosingtonLink opens in a new window is an Honorary Research Fellow in the Centre for Renaissance Studies.
+Prof. Brenda Hosington is an Honorary Research Fellow in the Centre for Renaissance Studies.
 Her major area of research is translation history and theory, with a particular focus on the relationship between translation and print in early modern England (Editor in chief of one online catalogue of printed translations (1473-1640) and Co-editor of another (1641-1660) forthcoming).
 She also publishes on women translators, many of whom produced translations in manuscript, and on Neo-Latin translations and their print history.

 Dr Jack Bowman is a current tutor in the History department and recently finished his PhD at Warwick.
 His research focuses on anti-colonial print networks and political thought in the twentieth-century, with a current focus on Pan-Africanism.
 He has a recent article upon Indian independence activist V. K. Krishna Menon and his role as an editor in Britain (during which he, among other things, helped found Pelican Books!) now out in The Historical Journal.